FMMT666/SyrSafeTechLogger/README.md

     - removed units from output
     - added the raw parameter to display the removed units

+### CHANGES 2024/02/XX:
+    - added IP address command line option
+    - added henlo option to check if Syr is present
+    - added a photo

 ---
 ## TODO
-    - IP address as command line parameter
-    - a "--test" or "--check" parameter to check connection and device
     - a "--state" parameter to read and display all settings
     - iOS Shortcuts to change profiles
     - option to skip saving/displaying data if nothing happens